erroronline1/caro/readme.md

 * received but not delivered orders trigger a message to ask procurement to deliver or mark as delivered
 * trainings will be scheduled for evaluation
 * expiring trainings will be scheduled for re-training
-* expired vendor certificates will be scheduled for renewal
+* expired vendor documents will be scheduled for renewal
 * product documents will be scheduled for reevaluation or update

 Beside these the dashboard and the menu notify about open topics and tasks.
 Timespans for notifications and schedules can be set within the [configuration](#runtime-variables).